 But it’s not just FinTech companies.
-Again according to HackerRank, Python is used all over the financial industry: “Finance tech recruiters will tell you that Python is the fastest growing language in finance in general.
+Again according to HackerRank, the Python programming language is used all over the financial industry: “Finance tech recruiters will tell you that Python is the fastest growing language in finance in general.
 If you look at finance technologies, big banks like Bank of America have worked hard to transform their tech stack from legacy code to Python.”

 If you’re interested in working as a software developer in the financial industry, then learning Python and becoming a Python developer would probably be a smart step in the right direction.
 Talk about massive real-world applications!

 So now you know what Python is used for, how do you go about learning it?
 Despite its many uses, Python is actually relatively beginner-friendly.
 There are numerous classes out there with loads of Python examples.
 Here’s a list of some of our other favorite resources, some of which are all-in-one tutorials that include step-by-step guides and Python code examples:

 Online Python Classes and Resources

 - Python by Codecademy (Free)

 - Python Tutorial for Beginners (Programming with Mosh)

 - Python.org’s Getting Started Guide

 - Python courses on EdX